 On-demand video seminar

-Watch the on-demand videos from our June 21 seminar in Toronto by clicking here or the individual links below:
+Watch the on-demand videos from our June 21 seminar in Toronto here.

 This seminar counts for up to one (1) hour of substantive credit toward the LSUC's mandatory CPD requirements.